WINNING TACTICS FOR PLANNING HOME CARE SERVICES

 - Any medical equipment you may require for your condition(s)

 Available funding options for in-home health care assistance services are limited.
-Medicare does not pay for what it refers to as “ongoing home health care services,” although some Medicare recipients are able to take advantage of limited-time in-home nursing care to assist in recovery from illness or injury.
-Conversely, Medicaid will cover in-home health care assistance services (depending on the state you reside in), with some states even offering assistance with personal care and non-medical home care issues.
+Medicare does not pay for what it refers to as “ongoing home health care services,” although some Medicare recipients are able to take advantage of limited-time, in-home nursing care to assist in recovery from illness or injury.
+Conversely, Medicaid will cover in-home health care assistance services (depending on the state in which you reside), with some states even offering assistance with personal care and non-medical home care issues.
 That being said, Medicaid has stringent income requirements, and patients must be low-income to take advantage of Medicaid’s many services.

 Many seniors find that they do not qualify for Medicaid due to their income exceeding Medicaid thresholds.
 As a result, the only other option available that many seniors find themselves turning to is long-term care insurance that can include things like home safety modifications such as ramps, grab bars, and lighting, medical equipment, and, of course, in-home nursing and assisted care.